Stone is currently closed to submissions.

 Please submit only once during any given reading period.

-Whether your work is accepted, or rejected, please wait six months before submitting, again.
+If your work is rejected, please wait six months before submitting, again.

 A note about letters of acknowledgement, acceptance, and rejection: